Kids massage: all the benefits of Massage Therapy for under 16s

 - Treating sports injuries

 NHS websites provide some useful information on treating sprains and strains.
 However, these emphasise the importance of avoiding massage in the first 48 – 72hours following injury.

 Also, kids can benefit from sports massage.

 There are also many groups that teach parent and child massage or indeed baby massage.
-I have also found some great resources widely available of the Internet published by NHS trusts:
+I have also found great resources widely available on the Internet published by NHS trusts.
+For example

 Both of these guides suggest some simple massage techniques for children.
 They also include routines for parents to apply to their babies.
 Included in these guides are suggestions surrounding the psychological and physical benefits surrounding baby massage.